cstroe/java-jmx-in-docker-sample-app/README.md

 5. `java.rmi.server.hostname`

-   This is an optional but critical property when using JMX with a JVM running inside a Docker container.
+   This is a critical property when using JMX with a JVM running inside a Docker container.
 It should be set to the externally accessible hostname or IP of the Docker container, same as `com.sun.management.jmxremote.host`.

    ***If this property is incorrect (or not set) all JMX connections will fail!***

+   In our case, we use the catch-all IP `0.0.0.0` to have the JVM listen on any available address.
+This avoids us having to specify the host IP of the Docker machine, and requires no further special configuration.

 ## Links